Course Outline

 Integrating Bash with Other Tools

-• Working with sed and awk in Bash scripts
+• Leveraging sed and awk with Bash for advanced text processing

-• Leveraging command-line tools (grep, find, xargs, etc.) with Bash
+• Utilizing command-line tools (grep, find, xargs, etc.) in conjunction with Bash for comprehensive system management

 Troubleshooting